 The issue of Houston’s inheritance initially seemed to be simple, but her daughter died only a few years after her mother.
 Houston had included a clause in her will that would account for the death of her daughter, so the money was then transferred to her own mother, Cissy Houston.
 Not wanting to manage it herself, Cissy had Pat Houston, Whitney’s sister-in-law, step in as the executor of the estate.

 As with Michael Jackson, the process of valuing the estate of Prince was a lengthy and drawn-out ordeal.
 After his death in 2016, it took six years of deliberation for it to be decided that his estate would be valued at a whopping $156.4 million.
 Initially, the bank in charge of the estate only valued it at $82.3 million, whereas the IRS valued it at $163.2 million.

-As with Jackson’s estate, it was putting a monetary value on Prince’s music rights and image that caused the discrepancy in these estimates and the lengthy process.
+It was putting a monetary value on Prince’s music rights and image that caused the discrepancy in these estimates and the lengthy process.
 Prince had not left a will, meaning that a team of lawyers made the decision about distributing the wealth.
 The money was split between Prince’s oldest three siblings and Primary Wave, a music company that bought the interests of the star’s younger siblings.

 In 1998, Sonny Bono of the famous duo Sonny and Cher, died while on a ski trip with his family in Nevada.
 With one of the smaller fortunes on this list, only $2 million, one would think that his inheritance would be a relatively easy matter, but it wasn’t.
 As he had left no will, there was plenty of room for debate about who would control the estate.